Activities for children

 St Andrews sports camps

-The University's summer sports camps programme is run by a team of highly qualified coaches and provides children the opportunity to develop their sports skills and meet new friends, whilst experiencing university campus life in a fun and friendly environment.
+The University's holiday sports camps are run by the University's Directors of Sport and supported by a team of highly qualified coaches bringing experience from the highest levels of their sport.
+Our sports camps provide children with the opportunity to develop their sports skills and meet new friends, whilst experiencing university campus life in a fun and friendly environment.

 St Salvator’s Chapel is open to the public for individual prayer and exploration of this historic building.
 Families and those with children are invited to download and enjoy the National Association of Decorative and Fine Arts Societies (NADFAS) church trail for St Salvator’s Chapel during their visit.
 The trail guides visitors around the church and encourages them to engage with the architecture, history and furnishings.